Seeds of Justice - The Legacy of Dr Melaku Worede

 In order to spread the wonderful insight which Dr Melaku and the group shared with one another, two films were being made alongside the training process.
 These will provide an insight into the training process and the life and work of Dr Melaku for both practitioners in the field, and audiences around the world who are thirsty to know more about what is being done to challenge the industrial agriculture model.
 In June 2012 The Gaia Foundation and the African Biodiversity Network released the film Seeds of Freedom, which featured Dr Melaku, alongside many others, explaining the threat posed to the global food system, and the south in particular, via the corporate takeover of seed.
 Now it's time to equip audiences with the positive side of this story; to provide a practical guide to seed recuperation on the one hand, and on the other, to show that the same science used by corporations to control seed can be used to enhance farmers independence, food and seed sovereignty and increase their productivity by building on farmers' knowledge.
 This is the legacy of Dr Melaku's life.

-We plan to release the films in spring 2013 and in the mean time, those who formed part of the training will begin to implement their ideas and understanding in the field; more seeds will be revived and planted; and Dr Melaku's legacy will continue to germinate.
+We plan to release Melaku's film Seeds of Justice - In the Hands of Farmer in 2014.
+In the mean time, those who formed part of the training will begin to implement their ideas and understanding in the field; more seeds will be revived and planted; and Dr Melaku's legacy will continue to germinate.

 Blog by Rowan Phillimore, Head of Communications at The Gaia Foundation.